 - salt and freshly ground black pepper to taste

-Serve!
-(I like cutting the asparagus spears in half horizontally because I love how it looks.)
+- Serve!
+(I like cutting the asparagus spears in half vertically because I love how it looks.)

 Recommended for this recipe: